Poseidon: Linear B (Mycenean Greek) inscriptions

 names po-se-da-wo-ne and Po-se-da-o ("Poseidon") occur with greater frequency than does di-u-ja ("Zeus").
 A feminine variant, po-se-de-ia, is also found, indicating a lost consort goddess, in effect the precursor of Amphitrite.

 Poseidon was the chief god at Pylos.
 The title wa-na-ka appears in the inscriptions.
-Poseidon was identified with wanax from the Homeric era to classical Greece. (anax).
+Poseidon was identified with the title wanax from the Homeric era to classical Greece.
 The title didn't mean only king, but also protector.
 Wanax had chthonic aspects, and he was closely associated with Poseidon, who had the title "Lord of the Underworld".
 The chthonic nature of Poseidon is also indicated by his title E-ne-si-da-o-ne (Earth-shaker) in Mycenean Knossos and Pylos.
-Through Homer the epithet was also used in classical Greece. (ennosigaios, ennosidas).
+Through Homer the epithet was also used in classical Greece.
+(Ennosigaios, ennosidas).

 Po-tini-ja (potnia: lady or mistress) was the chief goddess at Pylos and she was closely associated with Poseidon.
 She was the Mycenean goddess of nature and Poseidon—Wanax is one from the gods who may be considered her "male paredros".
 The earth shaker received offerings in the cave of the goddess of childbirth Eileithyia at Amnisos in Crete.
 Poseidon is allied with Potnia and the divine child.

-Wa-na-ssa (anassa:queen or lady) appears in the inscriptions usually in plural.
+Wa-na-ssa (anassa: queen or lady) appears in the inscriptions usually in plural.
 (Wa-na-ssoi).
-The dual number is common in Indoeuropean grammar (usually for chthonic deities like the Erinyes) and the duality was used for Demeter and Persephone in classical Greece (the double named goddesses).
+The dual number is common in Indo-European grammar (usually for chthonic deities like the Erinyes) and the duality was used for Demeter and Persephone in classical Greece (the double named goddesses).
 Potnia and wanassa refer to identical deities or two aspects of the same deity.

 E-ri-nu (Erinys) is attested in the inscriptions.
 In some ancient cults Erinys is related to Poseidon and her name is an epithet of Demeter.

 It is possible that Demeter appears as Da-ma-te in a Linear B inscription (PN EN 609), however the interpretation is still under dispute.
 Si-to Po-tini-ja is probably related with Demeter as goddess of grain.

 Tablets from Pylos record sacrificial goods destined for "the Two ladies and the Lord" (or "to the Two Queens and the King": wa-na-soi, wa-na-ka-te).
 Wa-na-ssoi may be related with Demeter and Persephone, or their precursors, goddesses who were not associated with Poseidon in later periods.